 Introductory post: You are required to respond to an introductory discussion forum.
-This response is worth twenty-five points and is due by 12 pm on Wednesday, March 15.
+This response is worth fifteen points and is due by 12 pm on Tuesday, March 15.
 This post will count as your enrollment verification for the course.
-It is the easiest 25 points of the course, so don't miss it!
+It is the easiest 15 points of the course, so don't miss it!

-Chapter quizzes: There will be a chapter quiz (found in the numbered Modules and under the "Quiz" link) for Chapters 14 through 27.
-Again, this course does not cover Chapters 28 or 29).
+Chapter quizzes: There will be a chapter quiz on Canvas for Chapters 14 through 27 (this course does not cover Chapters 28 or 29).
 The quizzes are to ensure that students are completing their reading and that they have a firm grasp on important figures and events so that they can understand the content.
 These quizzes will be multiple-choice and are worth ten points each.
 There are 14 quizzes total, and I will drop your four lowest scores (or you can just take 10).
 The quizzes are timed (45 minutes), but must be completed in one sitting.
 You must finish the quiz once you begin it.
 You are allowed to use your textbook for these quizzes.
-I do not allow make-ups on these except for in cases of documented emergencies (please see my excued absensces policy) and documented school-related events.
+I do not allow make-ups on these except for in cases of documented emergencies (please see my attendance policy) and documented school-related events.
 If you miss a quiz for any other reason, please do not ask for an exception.
 These quizzes will make up 100 points of your final grade (10 quizzes @10 points each).
 Quizzes are due on Mondays and Thursdays.
-You need to have completed five of these quizzes by midterm (April 14).
+You need to have completed five of these quizzes by midterm (April 15).

 Short answer responses (SARs): There are discussion threads for each module, each based on questions I pose.
-You need respond to at least ten of these for the entire semester (ten different chapters of the 14 chapters for the course).
-You can respond to more, and I will just drop your lowest scores and take your highest ten.
+You need respond to at least eight of these for the entire semester (8 different chapters of the 14 chapters for the course).
+You can respond to more, and I will just drop your lowest scores and take your highest eight.
 These responses need to be at least 400 words and utilize different material from the chapter (including primary documents, where appropriate).
 Students may go in and respond to other students' posts and engage in discussions with each other, but this is not a requirement.
-These short answer responses are worth 25 points each, for a total of 250 points for the entire course (10 SARs @25 points each).
+These short answer responses are worth 25 points each, for a total of 200 points for the entire course (8 SARs @25 points each).
 There is a grading rubric for these responses, which you can find with each question, that deals with content, analysis, and etiquette for discussion forums.
 Please see the course calendar for individual due dates for these posts.
 Short answer responses are due on Tuesdays and Fridays each week.
-You need to have completed five of these SARs by midterm (April 14).
+You need to have completed five of these SARs by midterm (April 15).